JuXReal/SimpleDocumentManagement/README.md

 All your documents should now have fulltext search possibility.

+How does it work:

+If you scan a document ( .tiff or .pdf ) and put it into the RAW Folder, a script converts .tiff to .pdf ( if the file is a .pdf nothings happend),  and starts the OCRmyPDF script for this file (each File in the RAW Folder).

+After this part, you get a searchable PDF.

+The next step:
+Recoll (Searchengine) looks for new files at the handeld Folder.
+If there is a new file, Recoll add this file to his Database.

+Now you can use Recoll (with Desktop) to search your documents.
+Example - searching for "billing" will show you, all the Documents with this word.

+If you want to search your documents with your Tablett etc. you can access the Recoll Webui via http://IP:8080 .

+Now it is possible to search your documents via Webbrowser.

+You need only one time access to the Raspberry desktop!
+Only to point Recoll to the handeld directory.
+You dont need access the desktop again!

 Know Issus:  German "Umlaute" Ä / Ü / Ö etc doesent work well.

 At this point i want to say Thanks! to: